An expert developer can stand up on a conference stage and show off the amazing scores for their site (perfect performance! perfect accessibility!…

 That's why this demo of a sticky navigation doesn't work in CodePen's default view… 😞

 I want to be a web developer, not a JavaScript developer.
+Same.
+(Read the whole post, of course.)

 Which (stable, lightweight, maintained, etc.) npm package would you recommend to transform any RSS or Atom feeds to a standard JSON Feed format?